 Photo credit: Tim Rice Photography

 This project will rebuild and enlarge Peter Kirk Elementary School.
-The new school will have the capacity to serve 690 students.
-This is 190 more than the current building could serve with reduced class sizes.
 The Long-Term Facilities Task Force recommended this project.

 Architect: Studio Meng Strazzara

 Spaces: 30 standard classrooms plus music, art/science rooms, ELL/SN/special education, library, cafeteria/commons, gymnasium, and outdoor covered play area